d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 ## Vocabulary

-While these tokens are still strings, our models require numerical inputs.
+These tokens are still strings.
-[**Thus, we will need a class
+However, the inputs to our models must ultimately consist of numerical inputs.
-to construct a *vocabulary*
+[**Next, we introduce a class
-that assigns a unique index
+for constructing *vocabularies*,
-to each distinct token.**]
+i.e., objects that associate
-To this end,
+each each distinct token value with a unique index.**]
-we first count the unique tokens in all the documents from the training set, namely a *corpus*, and then assign a numerical index to each unique token.
+First, we determine the set of unique tokens in our training *corpus*.
-Rarely appeared tokens are often removed to reduce the complexity.
-Any token that does not exist in the corpus or has been removed is mapped into a special unknown token "&lt;unk&gt;".
+We then assign a numerical index to each unique token.
-In the future,
+Rare vocabulary elements are often dropped for convenience.
-we may supplement the vocabulary with a list of reserved tokens.
+Whenever we encounter a token at training or test time that had not been previously seen or was dropped from the vocabulary, we represent it by a special "&lt;unk&gt;" token, signifying that this is an *unknown* value.

 ```{.python .input  n=8}
 %%tab all